Remembering Southern California Victims Of Vegas Massacre

 Another Southland resident who died in the Las Vegas mass shooting is 53-year-old Susan Smith.
 She was an office manager with the Simi Valley Unified School District.

-Manhattan Beach Police Department is mourning the loss of one of it’s officers.
-Rachael Parker has worked for the department for a decade
+A memorial is growing at the Manhattan Beach Police Department over the loss of one of it’s front desk employees.
+Rachael Parker has worked for the department for a decade.

-Several local law enforcement members wounded at the Vegas concert.
-Michele Gile reports on conditions of several off-duty fire firefighters and police officers who were at the concert.
+Rocio Guillen gave birth to her fourth child just six weeks ago and tonight her family is torn apart by the sudden loss.
+Even though Guillen was shot, she managed to climb a fence and get out but later died at the hospital.

+Thomas Day Jr. moved to the Las Vegas area about three years ago after he raised his family in Corona.
+A builder, he raised his son in his business and watched as his son became a successful and respected builder in his own right.